Sarasota Alimony Attorneys

 Types of Alimony in Florida

 In Florida, both men and women may be awarded alimony, also known as spousal maintenance or support.
-There are five types of alimony:
+There are four types of alimony:

 - Temporary alimony: Florida courts realize the financial stress involved with divorce proceedings and allow for temporary alimony to be paid until a more permanent agreement can be made.